 According to the Centers for Disease Control and Prevention (CDC), Kawasaki disease, or Kawasaki syndrome, is an inflammation of the blood vessels that is most common in children under 5 years of age.
 While much isn’t known about its causes, overall, the disease is very rare and with treatment, most kids with the disease can make a full recovery.

-We spoke with Nathan Price, MD, a pediatric infectious disease specialist at Banner - University Medicine Pediatric Specialty Clinic in Tucson, AZ, to learn more about Kawasaki disease.
+We spoke with Nathan Price, MD, a pediatric infectious disease specialist with Banner Children's, to learn more about Kawasaki disease.

 What causes Kawasaki disease?

 “We don’t exactly know the causes of Kawasaki disease, but the fact that it is more common in certain seasons, can happen in epidemic waves, can sometimes occur in multiple family members, tends to affect younger children and is more common in certain ethnicities suggests that there is a common infection (likely a virus) that causes a certain type of inflammation in people with certain genetics,” Dr. Price said.

 While its causes aren’t clear, the disease is thought to be a reaction to the body’s immune system and there are some factors that may increase your child’s risk.
 These include:

 - Age: Children under 5 years old

 - Sex: Boys are more affected than girls

 - Ethnicity: There’s been higher rates in those of Asian descent, even those who live in non-Asian countries